phaserjs/template-importmap/README.md

 After cloning the repo, you will need a server to serve the resources of your game.
 You can try using LiveServer, which is an extension for Visual Studio Code, or any other server of your choice.
 For more information, refer to the [Phaser Getting Started](https://phaser.io/tutorials/getting-started-phaser3) guide.

-## About importmap
+## Important notes about importmap

-- You **MUST** use the phaser.esm.build to have modules imports.
+- You **MUST** use the `phaser.esm` build of Phaser.
+This is the only build that exports ES Modules that importmap supports.
+- Phaser v3.70.0 was the first version to export an ESM bundle.
+You cannot use earlier versions with this template.
-- The 'name' you give in the importmap (in your index.html) is what you must use in your code.
+- The 'name' you give in the importmap (in your `index.html`) should match exactly that used in the `import` declarations within your game code.
-- You can have the build locally if you don't want to use the CDN, only put your phaser.esm.js in your local folder and link it inside your HTML like this:
+- You can store the Phaser ESM build locally if you'd rather not use the CDN.
+Simply put the `phaser.esm.js` in your local folder structure and reference that inside your HTML like this:

 ```js
 {
     "imports": {